pulumi/docs/content/blog/delivering-cloud-native-infrastructure-as-code-a-pulumi-white-paper/index.md

 ---
 title: "Delivering Cloud Native Infrastructure as Code, a Pulumi white paper"
+date: "2018-12-05"
+meta_desc: "In our latest white paper, Delivering Cloud Native Infrastructure as Code, we make the case for a consistent programming model for the cloud."
+meta_image: "graph.png"
 authors: ["marc-holmes"]
 tags: ["Cloud-Native"]

-meta_desc: "Read our latest white paper, Delivering Cloud Native Infrastructure as Code, where we make the case for a consistent programming model for the cloud."

-date: "2018-12-05"

-meta_desc: "In our latest white paper, Delivering Cloud Native Infrastructure as Code, we we make the case for a consistent programming model for the cloud."
-meta_image: "graph.png"
 ---

 **Enterprise software has undergone a slow shift from containerless